K3 surfaces with two involutions and low Picard number: An example of a K3 surface of degree 6 with Picard number 2

-\begin{lemma} The surface $X_6$ is a K3 surface of degree $6$ and contains the curve $C_6$.
-This curve has degree $6$ and genus $2$. \end{lemma} \begin{proof} In order to prove that $X_6$ is a K3 surface it is enough to check that it is smooth.
+\begin{lemma} The surface $X_6$ is a K3 surface of degree $6$ and contains the smooth curve $C_6$.
+This curve has degree $6$ and genus $2$. \end{lemma} \begin{proof} It is clear from the equations that $X_6$ contains the curve $C_6$.
+In order to prove that $X_6$ is a K3 surface it is enough to check that it is smooth.
 This and the other statements are checked by direct computations, which can be found in the \texttt{Magma} file. \end{proof}